 Try using a crappie jig, which are made especially for these minnow-loving species but also occasionally catch other fish as well.
 Suspending this jig below a bobber often works very well.

 Kapowsin Highway, Orting Kapowsin Highway and Orville Road meet at a junction in rural Pierce County.
-Kapowsin Ale House & Grill is a convenient landmark at this intersection just west of Kapowsin Lake.
+Kapowsin Ale House & Grill is a convenient landmark at this intersection just west of Lake Kapowsin.

-Boat and shoreline access are available on the north side of Kapowsin Lake from Orville Road, which turns east at this junction.
+Boat and shoreline access are available on the north side of Lake Kapowsin from Orville Road, which turns east at this junction.
 There is a nicely developed WDFW boat launch right off the road.

 From the north, you can take either state Highway 161 or Highway 162 to Orville Road.
 Kapowsin Highway, also signed as 304th Avenue East, meets state Highway 7 to the west of those smaller roads.

 From Tacoma, Lake Kapowsin is about a 45-minute drive.
 From Olympia, it’s closer to an hour.